materialsvirtuallab/matgl/docs/index.md

 ## Usage

 Pre-trained M3GNet universal potential and MEGNet models for the Materials Project formation energy and multi-fidelity band gap are now available.

+### From the command line (from v0.6.2)

+A CLI tool now provides the capability to perform quick relaxations or predictions using pre-trained models, as well as other simple administrative tasks (e.g., clearing the cache).
+Some simple examples:

+1. To perform a relaxation,

+    ```bash
+    mgl relax -i Li2O.cif -o Li2O_relax.cif
+    ```

+2. To use one of the pre-trained property models,

+    ```bash
+    mgl predict -m M3GNet-MP-2018.6.1-Eform -i Li2O.cif
+    ```

+3. To clear the cache,

+    ```bash
+    mgl clear
+    ```

+For a full range of options, use `mgl -h`.

+### In code

 Users who just want to use the models out of the box should use the newly implemented `matgl.load_model` convenience method.
 The following is an example of a prediction of the formation energy for CsCl.

 ```python
 from pymatgen.core import Lattice, Structure